sequenceiq/cloudbreak-shell/README.md

 Alternatively you can host your own Cloudbreak instance - for that just follow up with the steps in the Cloudbreak [documentation](http://sequenceiq.com/cloudbreak/#quickstart-and-installation).
 If you're hosting your own Cloudbreak server you can still use your SequenceIQ credentials and our identity server, but then you'll have to configure your Cloudbreak installation with proper client credentials that will be accepted by our identity server.
 It is currently not supported to register your Cloudbreak application through an API (but it is planned), so contact us if you'd like to use this solution.

-The third alternative is to deploy our whole stack locally in your organization along with [Cloudbreak](http://sequenceiq.com/cloudbreak/#quickstart-and-installation), our OAuth2 based [Identity Server](http://blog.sequenceiq.com/blog/2014/10/16/using-uaa-as-an-identity-server/), and our user management application, [Sultans](https://github.com/sequenceiq/sultans).
+The third alternative is to deploy our whole stack locally in your organization with [cloudbreak-deployer](https://github.com/sequenceiq/cloudbreak-deployer).

-We suggest to try our hosted solution as in case you have any issues we can always help you.
 Please feel free to create bugs, ask for enhancements or just give us feedback by either using our [GitHub repository](https://github.com/sequenceiq/cloudbreak) or the other channels highlighted in the product documentation (Google Groups, email or social channels).

 The shell is built as a single executable jar with the help of [Spring Boot](http://projects.spring.io/spring-boot/).

 ```
 Usage:
-  java -jar cloudbreak-shell-0.2-SNAPSHOT.jar                  : Starts Cloudbreak Shell in interactive mode.
+  java -jar cloudbreak-shell-0.5-SNAPSHOT.jar                  : Starts Cloudbreak Shell in interactive mode.
-  java -jar cloudbreak-shell-0.2-SNAPSHOT.jar --cmdfile=<FILE> : Cloudbreak executes commands read from the file.
+  java -jar cloudbreak-shell-0.5-SNAPSHOT.jar --cmdfile=<FILE> : Cloudbreak executes commands read from the file.

 Options:
   --cloudbreak.address=<http[s]://HOSTNAME:PORT>  Address of the Cloudbreak Server [default: https://cloudbreak-api.sequenceiq.com].